lyz-code/blue-book/docs/antifascism.md

 movements didn't show their true intentions in their early phases.

 Fascism shifts their form and particular characteristics based on place and time.
 Waiting to see it clear is risking being late to fight it.
+Therefore whenever we see a discourse that comes from a privileged person against a oppressed one, we should fight it immediately, once fought, you can analyze if it was fascist or not ([Pol p.28](#references))

 # References